rabssm/MeteorRadio/README.md

 ### Software

 Python acquisition software which reads the raw data from the USB dongle and does a FFT on each sample block as it's received, then analyses the FFT data to check for a peak in SNR at a frequency +/- 120 Hz of the target frequency (GRAVES 143.05 MHz).
-After the detection trigger, the software stores the sample data for the next 10s, converts the data to the frequency domain and stores the data in the form of a numpy npz file.
+After the detection trigger, the software stores the sample data for the next 10 seconds, converts the data to the frequency domain and stores the data in the form of a numpy npz file.
 There is a tool to visualise and analyse the resultant npz file using matplotlib.
 Each detection file is a little less than 700 kB in size.

 Observation data is produced in the directories:
 ```